Goyt Valley memories

 A shorter version of the 1932 cine film of Goyt’s Bridge set to music, showing views around the stepping stones and packhorse bridge, with glimpses of Gatehouse Cottage.

 “These rich Lords and Ladies had a London Home and also one near Manchester.
-It was called Errwood Hall and there were five Lords and Ladies and a Priest…”
+It was called Errwood Hall and there were five Lords and Ladies, a Priest and 20 servants…”

 “In the valley at the foot of towering heights, clad with trees and verdure, there are situated the Fernilee Gunpowder Mills, occupying a very extensive area.”